flood-io/cli/README.md

 Each time fix or tweak your script then, return to step 2 and re-run it.

-### 4. Launch a scaled up Flood at [Flood IO](https://flood.io]
+### 4. Launch a scaled up Flood at Flood IO

 Once you're happy with the operation of your test script, visit https://flood.io to create a Flood.
-Here, you can run your script on up to 50 Flood Chrome instances per Flood node.
+Here, you can run your script on up to 50 Flood Chrome instances per Flood node for simulating thousands of browser users.

 (**Note** we have plans to expand this CLI to allow running fully scaled Floods directly from the command line)